cronvel/nextgen-events/documentation.md

 When differents events can fire at the same time, there are use cases when one does not want that async listener run concurrently.
 The context serialization feature will ensure you that no concurrency will happen for listeners tied to it.
 You do not have to code fancy or complicated tests to cover all cases anymore: just let *NextGen Events* do it for you!

+**Proxy services are awesome.** They abstract away the network so we can emit and listen to emitter on the other side of the plug!
+Both side of the channel create a Proxy, and add to it local and remote *services*, i.e. event emitter, and that's all.
+A remote service looks like a normal (i.e. local) emitter, and share the same API (with few limitations).
+It's totally protocol agnostic, you just define two methods for your proxy: one to read from the network and one to send to it
+(e.g. for Web Socket, this is a one-liner).